okta/okta-react/README.md

 import React, { Component } from 'react';
 import { BrowserRouter as Router, Route, withRouter } from 'react-router-dom';
-import { Security, LoginCallback, useOktaAuth } from '@okta/okta-react';
+import { Security, LoginCallback, useOktaAuth, SecureRoute } from '@okta/okta-react/react-router';
-import SecureRoute from '@okta/okta-react/react-router/SecureRoute';
 import { OktaAuth } from '@okta/okta-auth-js';
 import Home from './Home';
 import Protected from './Protected';